QANplatform/docs/testnet/smart-contract/deploying.md

 Note:

 #content
-- Ensure your succesfully saved you previously written contract.
+- Ensure you successfully saved you previously written contract.
 ::

 ## Run the deploy command of qvmctl using docker